sjfleming/DataAcquisition/README.md

 d = DataAcquisition();
 ```

-Optionally, you can input Channels, Alphas, OutputAlpha, and SampleFrequency:
+Optionally, you can input Channels, Alphas, OutputAlpha, and SampleFrequency as a list of name, value pairs:

 ```Channels``` is a vector (maximum of four elements) containing the integers 0 through 3 that specifies which channels are inputs.
 	e.g. [0, 1]